gaming-optimization-hub/gaming-beta-tracker-2026/README.md

 ---

-## ⚖️ Transparency
+## ⚖️ Transparency & Affiliate Disclosure

-This project may include affiliate links to gaming tools in future updates (VPNs, optimization software).
-All affiliate partnerships will be clearly disclosed.
-Beta program links are always free official signups.
+**Affiliate Partnerships:** This tracker includes affiliate links to gaming tools I personally use and recommend (currently: ExitLag VPN for latency reduction during beta testing).
+When you use these links, I earn a small commission at no extra cost to you.
+This helps me maintain this free resource.

+**What's NOT Affiliate:** All beta program signup links go directly to official developer/publisher pages.
+I never earn commission from beta signups themselves.

+**My Promise:** I only recommend tools I actually use.
+If something doesn't work, I'll say so.
 ---

 **Last Updated:** February 12, 2026